Modular Integrating Spheres from Gigahertz Optik GmbH

 The fundamental concept of the modular integrating sphere system is to provide a range of standard modules that can be configured to meet the requirements of individual applications.
 The base sphere and sphere assemblies are inextricably linked.
 Complete integrating sphere based measurement systems are offered by the wide range of available accessories which can be attached to the corresponding port frame.

 The configuration of the individual integrating sphere with the selected accessories is carried out at Gigahertz-Optik GmbH.
 In addition to its standard modules Gigahertz-Optik GmbH offers the manufacture of custom assemblies.
 The Gigahertz-Optik GmbH range also includes complete integrating sphere systems and the services of our calibration laboratory for optical radiation measurement technology.

 Modules and accessories

-An overview of our modular UM product portfolio is given below.
+An overview of our modular UM product portfolio is given at the end of the page.
 Please do not hesitate to contact us with any questions.
-We look forward to assisting you.
+We look forward to assisting you

 base spheres with flange.
 Barium sulfate coating.